-Our project builds upon the highly successful Collaborative Collision interdisciplinary networking program developed by the PI.
+Our project builds upon the highly successful Collaborative Collision interdisciplinary networking program developed by the PL.
 Since 2016 this program has had over 800 participants, but it currently addresses only one barrier to interdisciplinary research-connecting potential collaborators.
-The proposed approach instead begins with connections and then continues by fostering team growth through communication and collaboration training.
-Our pedagogical approach is grounded in successful research communication practices and teaches skills needed to effectively collaborate in teams focused on creating actionable information.
+The proposed approach instead begins with connections and then continues by fostering team growth through communication practices and teaches skills needed to effectively collaborate in teams focused on creating actionable information.
 Essentially, we aim to build better teams by building better team members, thus enhancing the team's ability to generate transformative research questions.